Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 April 2026 21.08.02 UTC
+- WIB: Kamis, 23 April 2026 23.50.04 UTC
-- WITA: Kamis, 23 April 2026 22.08.02 UTC
+- WITA: Jumat, 24 April 2026 00.50.04 UTC
-- WIT: Kamis, 23 April 2026 23.08.02 UTC
+- WIT: Jumat, 24 April 2026 01.50.04 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational